-There are different doses available.
+There are different Mounjaro doses available.
 Yours will depend on your health history, health goals, lifestyle, and weight.

 Figuring out how much Mounjaro to take can take time, and it should always be a decision made jointly with your doctor.